urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **c**
-  : The input character to determine the code for.
+  : The input character to determine the decimal code of.
-    Its value shall be that of a character capable of representation in the processor.
+    The range of values capable of representation is processor-dependent.

 - **kind**
   : indicates the kind parameter of the result.
 If **kind** is absent,